mrlag31/SaglissBrigitteFriang/Brigitte Friang Challenge/Chat/Algo/README.md

 ## Evil Gouv Recrute

-In this challenge, Blaise Pascal tells us he was able to intercept a modified file ([original.txt (original)](./original.txt), [intercepte.txt (modified)](./Evil%20Gouv%20Recrute/intercepte.txt)) and a message is probably hidden in the later.
+In this challenge, Blaise Pascal tells us he was able to intercept a modified file ([original.txt (original)](./Evil%20Gouv%20Recrute/original.txt), [intercepte.txt (modified)](./Evil%20Gouv%20Recrute/intercepte.txt)) and a message is probably hidden in the later.
 These are the first lines of each file:
 ```
-original.txt:
+$ head -n 4 original.txt
 HEALTH ASPECTS

 OF
 CHEMICAL AND BIOLOGICAL

-intercepte.txt:
+$ head -n 4 intercepte.txt
 HbEALTH ASPECTS

 aOF
 CsHEMIeCAL6 AND4 BIOLOGICAL:
 ```
 One can now assume that the intercepted file is the same as the original one, except that new characters have been added.
 The script [diff_extract.py](./Evil%20Gouv%20Recrute/diff_extract.py) will do just that.
 ```